 If an unnamed database is created and the cache is too small to hold the database in memory, Berkeley DB will create a temporary physical file to enable it to page the database to disk as needed.
 In this case, environment variables such as TMPDIR may be used to specify the location of that temporary file.
-Although temporary backing files are created readable and writable by the owner only (S\IRUSR and S\IWUSR, or octal mode 0600 on historic UNIX systems), some filesystems may not sufficiently protect temporary files created in random directories from improper access.
+Although temporary backing files are created readable and writable by the owner only (S_IRUSR and S_IWUSR, or octal mode 0600 on historic UNIX systems), some filesystems may not sufficiently protect temporary files created in random directories from improper access.
 To be absolutely safe, applications storing sensitive data in unnamed databases should use the EnvironmentConfig.setTemporaryDirectory() method to specify a temporary directory with known permissions.

-Opening a Transactional Environment and Database
+Opening a Transactional Environment and Store or Database

 To enable transactions for your environment, you must initialize the transactional subsystem.
 Note that doing this also initializes the logging subsystem.
 In addition, you must initialize the memory pool (in-memory cache).
-Frequently, but not always, you will also initialize the locking subsystem.
-For example:
+You must also initialize the locking subsystem.
+For example, to do this with the DPL: